xym2009/xym2009.github.io/_pages/cv.md

   * IEEE Transactions on Geoscience and Remote Sensing
   * IEEE Geoscience and Remote Sensing Letters
   * IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing
-  * ISPRS Journal of Photometry
+  * ISPRS Journal of Photogrammetry and Remote Sensing
+  * International Journal of Applied Earth Observation and Geoinformation
   * Remote Sensing
-  * Remote Sensing Letters
   * International Journal of Remote Sensing
   * ...